While We Bleed, Opening Scene: “No Witnesses”

 “That’s the wonderful thing about peasants, isn’t it?
 There are always plenty more.”

 Sul laughed out loud.
-“You’re right about that, baroness.
-But as I said, it’s no concern of mine.
-Though I’d appreciate if you’d wait until I’m far from here before releasing that awful stuff.”
+“I suppose you’re right about that, Baroness.
+As I said, it’s no concern of mine.
+Though I’d appreciate if you waited until I’m far from here before releasing that awful stuff.”

 In a flash Sul understood the treachery.
 He made a mad dash toward the door but found it locked.
 At the same time two guards burst through the other one, flintlocks raised.
 All planned in advance, of course.
 Ten years ago Sul would never have been so sloppy.

-“Kill him!”
-Foncesca screamed, thrusting a painted fingernail at Sul as though she needed to specify.
+“He’s attacking me!
+Kill him!”
+Foncesca screamed, thrusting a painted fingernail at Sul as she backed away in a pretense of terror.
 For half a heartbeat Sul stared down two pistol barrels, and in the next they flashed.

 heron kings logo The Heron Kings by Eric Lewis dark grimdark fantasy novel